Xomega-Net/Xomega.Docs/docs/generators/services/service-impl.md

 ## Generator inputs

-The generator uses the `type` attribute on the operation, as well as the structure of its input and output parameters to create implementation of the service operations.
+The generator uses the `type` attribute on the operation, as well as the structure of its input and output parameters to create an implementation of the service operations.

-For any parameters that have a corresponding field on the object with the same name, the implementation will either use it to look up the object, if it's a key input parameter, store parameter's value on the entity, if it's a non-key input parameter, or set it from the corresponding field, if this is an output parameter.
+For any parameters that have a corresponding field on the object with the same name, the implementation will either use it to look up the object, if it's a key input parameter, store the parameter's value on the entity, if it's a non-key input parameter, or set it from the corresponding field, if this is an output parameter.

 If there is no object field for the given parameter, the generator will output a special commented `TODO` placeholder that allows you to provide inline custom code right in the generated method.